 The Fondazione Coppola resumes its exhibition activities with the solo exhibition of the Austrian artist Markus Schinwald (b.
 Salzburg, 1973), curated by Davide Ferri.
-The exhibition will open to the public from 11th October 2020 to 27th February 2021.
+The exhibition will open to the public until July 31st 2021.

 The title, Misfits, refers to the works selected for the exhibition and also provides a key for understanding Schinwald’s artistic creations in general.
 It is particularly appropriate as regards the most salient characteristics of the works has produced over the past twenty years, in which the body and the figure are altered by disturbing details and frozen in alienating poses, with processes of manipulation that can also affect everyday objects such as household furniture.

 Displayed on all five levels of the medieval tower known as the Torrione, the exhibition includes installations and sculptural works, as well as paintings and videos: somewhat heterogeneous artworks which testify to Schinwald’s eclectic attitude, while clearly revealing the fundamental constants of his creative approach.
 The exhibition opens with a series of animated Marionettes, a group of twelve children in various poses that express impatience and mild rebellion.
 Supported and manipulated by slender threads, they tap their feet and shake their arms in repetitive motions, creating a rhythm that is visual as well as audible.
 Like a small band of gangsters they are both fragile and farcical, two characteristic qualities that are central to the exhibition.